Peperomia pereskiifolia represents a plant of good lucks and charms in Brazil, so it rarely fails to offer godsend prosperity!

 Don’t let the soil dry by spraying it with water and avoiding soggy soil conditions.

-You can place the cuttings in bright indirect sunlight near a south-facing window sill to provide adequate lighting.
+To provide adequate lighting, you can place the cuttings in bright indirect sunlight near a south-facing window sill.

 Furthermore, you must remove the plastic wrap once the cuttings develop roots, but to know this, you can check the growth of leaves in the cuttings.